TheC2Group/tabs/README.md

 tabs
 =====

 Accessible tabs, where aria states are automatically added.
-Depends on jQuery and C2 Accordion widget.
+Depends on jQuery and possibly the C2 Accordion widget.

 Options
 -------